Richardchebai/Richie/README.md

 🛒 Sales Analysis Dashboard
 Analyzing retail sales trends and building KPI dashboards to drive business decisions.

-📌 Project Overview
+Project Overview
 This project explores a retail sales dataset to uncover trends, identify top-performing products, and visualize key performance indicators (KPIs) that help business stakeholders make data-driven decisions.
 The analysis covers sales by region, product category, time period, and customer segment.

-🎯 Objectives
+ Objectives
 Identify the best and worst performing product categories Track monthly and quarterly revenue trends
 Analyse regional sales performance
-Build an interactive KPI dashboard for business reporting 🛠️ Tools & Technologies
+Build an interactive KPI dashboard for business reporting.

+🛠️ Tools & Technologies
 �
 �
 �
 �
 �

 📁 Project Structure
-Code
+Code.

-🔍 Key Findings
+ Key Findings.
-Technology products generated the highest revenue, accounting for 38% of total sales Sales peak in Q4 every year, indicating strong seasonal trends The West region consistently outperformed all other regions A small group of top 10 customers contributed to 22% of total revenue 📊 Sample Visuals
+Technology products generated the highest revenue, accounting for 38% of total sales Sales peak in Q4 every year, indicating strong seasonal trends The West region consistently outperformed all other regions A small group of top 10 customers contributed to 22% of total revenue.

+📊 Sample Visuals
 (Add screenshots of your charts or Power BI dashboard here) 🚀 How to Run